modimore/modimore.github.io/content/pages/resume.md

 	<a href="https://github.com/modimore"><span class="print-visible">github.com/</span>modimore</a>
 </div>

-Software developer interested in problem solving, software architecture, and DevOps.
-I think a lot about how the way a problem is communicated affects the implementation of the solution and how to effectively share information throughout the software development process.
+Software engineer specializing in backend application development.
+I try to adhere to principles of Domain Driven Design in what I work on and verify my own work with service-level integration tests.
+Prefers working in a Kanban-like process where it fits with the nature of the work.

 ### Work Experience